1-8192/bu_cs_665_assignment_6/README.md

   }
 ```

-The implementation of this refactoring involved creating a new runMachine() method in the BeverageVendingMachine class.
+The implementation involved creating a new runMachine() method in the BeverageVendingMachine class and the interface it implements.
 This method now contains the logic that was previously in the Main class.
-It guides the user through the command-line inputs to place an order, prepares the order with condiments, calculates the order total, and completes the interaction.
-The Main class now simply instantiates the BeverageVendingMachine and calls the runMachine() method.
+It guides the user through the command-line inputs to place an order,
+prepares the order with condiments, calculates the order total, and completes the interaction.
+The Main class now simply instantiates the BeverageVendingMachine
+and calls the runMachine() method.
 This makes the Main class much simpler and more readable, and it's immediately clear what its purpose is.
-The logic related to the operation of the vending machine is now appropriately located within the BeverageVendingMachine class.
+The logic related to
+the operation of the vending machine is now appropriately located within the BeverageVendingMachine class.
+The original interface methods were kept in place and
+public to facilitate unit testing.
+The UML diagram was updated to include the new method in the interface and concrete BeverageVendingMachine class.

 ## Original Assignment 1 description (for context):